nadeshi/nadeshi/README.md

 - 👋 Hi, I’m @nadeshi, Student at The Hong Kong Polytechnic University
 - 👀 I’m interested in everything if it is interesting
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning ML
-- 💀 I'm not good at anything
 - 💩 <- This is my life
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :